-- 1. Generate maps of motifs which are trees (find a CAT algorithm) - 2.
-Computing the minimum sparsity of a map.
-WIP on the polynomial algorithm. - 3.
+- 1. Generate maps of motifs which are trees (find a CAT algorithm). - 2.
+We cannot use paths or cycles in all cases. - 3.
 Computing the signature of a map.
 Cannot be significantly improved. - 4.
 Combinatorial explosion.
 For some set of motifs, fast enough but to many generated maps.